 Read more Energy Performance Certificates

 Under Section 80 of the Building Act 1984 anyone intending to carry out demolition work is required to notify the Council.
 This generally applies to the demolition of any building or part of a building greater than 1750 cubic feet.
 (50 cubic metres).
-The fee for processing a Demolition Notice is £150 (No VAT) payment can…
+The Council may serve a formal Counter-Notice under Sections 81-83 to ensure…

 Read more Demolition